railstack/example_simple/README.md

 ```bash
 rails g gor dev
 ```
-and a new directory named `go_app` with some files will be made under the root of Rails app:
+and a new directory named `go_app` with some files will be generated under the root of Rails app:

 ```
 # directory tree of go_app